COVID-19 Vaccine Question and Answer

 There might be some mild symptoms a day or two after receiving the vaccine.
 The most common side effects are localized pain or redness or swelling at the injection site.
 Other symptoms may include mild fever, chills, headache, joint or muscle pain, nausea and vomiting, enlarged lymph nodes under the arm, or feeling tired.
 As with all vaccines, there's a chance that there will be a serious side effect, but these are rare.
 Information Sheets for each type of COVID-19 vaccine are available

 All residents will be asked to report any adverse or unexpected reactions to 8-1-1.

 Do you receive some protection from just one dose of the two-dose vaccines?

 Protection is good with one dose, but the two-dose vaccines require a second dose in order to ensure the full immune system response.
 Third doses are recommended to protect against the current COVID-19 variants.
-Full protection will help reduce the risk of transmission as well as preventing the most severe forms of the COVID-19 illness and death.
+Full protection will help reduce the risk of transmission, as well as prevent the most severe forms of the COVID-19 illness and death.

 If I have already had COVID-19 and recovered, do I still need to get vaccinated for COVID-19 when the vaccine is available?